adlnet/xAPI-Spec/xAPI.md

 Object and send it through the Agents Resource.

 Data kept about each persona is not restricted to Statements.
 Data can also be kept in an Agent Profile, which use the same personas as defined in the Statements.
-An agent profile could be used to see learner preferences or progress by people or systems to offer recommendations or interventions.
+An Agent Profile could be used to see learner preferences or progress by people or systems to offer recommendations or interventions.
 The LRS provides access to Agent Profiles via the Agent Profile Resource.